 You’ve got it now.
 But let’s step back a moment.
 And here is how you can use this to benefit you going forward and to get you out of your head when it’s not necessary to be there.
 Unfortunately, for me, I discovered the hard way how to get out of my head and that was three brain hemorrhages, you know, and the head wouldn’t work anymore.

-Yeah, absolutely. mums.
-Know when something’s wrong with Yes, with the child, the head doesn’t work it out.
+Yeah, absolutely.
+Mums.
+Know when something’s wrong with their child, their head doesn’t work it out.
 They have a feeling somewhere.
 And they can respond quicker than the dad even pays, you know, even notices that there’s something going on.

 And you can’t cry can’t show emotion.
 It’s awful what we do to our boys?

 It is.
 So you know, this whole podcast and all the things that you know I do and that you do is all about growing awareness of how we can come from a place that doesn’t serve us that perhaps was created by other people’s in other people influencing us.
 And now here are two people talking about adversity and how simple things can enable them enable people listening to move from adversity to a better version of themselves of their lives of how they interact in the world, right?
 Yep.
 So I want people to understand that that’s what this is about.

 This program is about and because you, you and your awesome husband have experienced postnatal depression in your own different ways.
 How about you share a little bit about how Matt experienced that so that the listeners can get an idea of, you know, not only your perspective, but What a what a husband goes through because my wife went through a really tough time dealing with what I was going through.